bentonperet/Saga/Google Docs Publisher/OBSIDIAN-SETUP.md

 ## How It Works

 When you press your hotkey (like `Alt+Shift+P`), the tool:
-1. Finds whichever markdown file you edited most recently
+1. Takes the file you're currently viewing or editing
-2. Converts it to a beautifully formatted Google Doc
+2. Converts it to a beautifully formatted Google Doc with:
+   - Professional tables with styled headers
+   - Proper headings, lists, and formatting
+   - Code blocks, links, and inline styles
 3. Shows you the link in a popup
 4. Copies the link to your clipboard (on Mac)